USB mass storage device class: Device access

 The specification does not require a particular file system on conforming devices.
 Based on the specified command set and any subset, it provides a means to read and write sectors of data (similar to the low-level interface used to access a hard drive).
 Operating systems may treat a USB mass-storage device like a hard drive; users may partition it in any format (such as MBR and GPT), and format it with any file system.

 Because of its relative simplicity, the most common file system on embedded devices such as USB flash drives, cameras, or digital audio players is Microsoft's FAT or FAT32 file system (with optional support for long filenames).
-Large, USB-based hard disks may be formatted with NTFS, which (except for Windows) is less supported.
-However, a keydrive or other device may be formatted with another file system (HFS Plus on an Apple Macintosh, or Ext2 on Linux, or Unix File System on Solaris or BSD).
+However, USB mass storage devices may be formatted with any other file system, such as NTFS on Windows NT, HFS Plus on macOS, ext2 on Linux, or Unix File System on Solaris or BSD.
 This choice may limit (or prevent) access to a device's contents by equipment using a different operating system.
 OS-dependent storage options include LVM, partition tables and software encryption.

 In cameras, MP3 players and similar devices which must access a file system independent of an external host, the FAT32 file system is preferred by manufacturers.
 All such devices halt their file-system (dismount) before making it available to a host operating system to prevent file-system corruption or other damage (although it is theoretically possible for both devices to use read-only mode or a cluster file system).
 Some devices have a write-protection switch (or option) allowing them to be used in read-only mode.